Wisma FAM

-Wisma FAM is a training facility and the main headquarters for the Football Association of Malaysia located at Kelana Jaya, Selangor, Malaysia.
-The Facility is founded by the Football Association of Malaysia with it purpose to serve as the Football Association of Malaysia main headquarters and also serves as a training ground for the National Football teams of Malaysia.
+Wisma FAM is a training facility and the main headquarters for the Football Association of Malaysia, located at Kelana Jaya, Selangor.

 History

-Wisma FAM was established during the 1980s as the Football Association of Malaysia required a main headquarters and also a descent Training ground for the National Football teams of Malaysia.
-In that time, the Football Association of Malaysia headquarters were at the City Halls in various states and the National team trained at different Training ground in the whole Malaysia.
+Wisma FAM was established during the 1980s as the Football Association of Malaysia required a main headquarters and training ground for the Malaysia national football team.
+In that time, the Football Association of Malaysia headquarters were in various states.
+Wisma FAM is also used by the Women's, Olympic and national futsal team, among others.

-When the Football Association of Malaysia agreed to established Wisma FAM, The facility was immediately declared as the main headquarters for the Football Association of Malaysia and the National team.
-Wisma FAM is used for all the national football team including the Senior Team, The Women's Team, The Olympic Team and the national futsal team.

-The facility has also serves as a meeting point, A room for press statement and the facility also contain small apartment rooms for the national players.
-Ticket matches can also be sold here at Wisma FAM.

-It can also host a friendly match that involves any of the Malaysia national teams.

 Matches

-The Malaysia's national teams friendly matches that Wisma FAM hosted:
+The Malaysia national teams friendly matches that Wisma FAM hosted:

 Facilities

 Wisma FAM is equipped with the following facilities: